zilexa/Homeserver/filesystem/README.md

 - Remove the command that creates /mnt/pool (already created in step 2) and /mnt/pool-archive.

 ### Step 4:
+- Run the script OR perform each command manually for greater control.
+Be extra careful with your /etc/fstab file!
-- Run the script, when finished the script opens /etc/fstab file, this file contains all disks mounted at boot.
-You must fill in the UUIDs for all mounts.
+  - When finished the script opens /etc/fstab file, this file contains all disks mounted at boot.
+You must fill in the UUIDs of all disks mounts.
 Easy for the OS drive as you can copy paste and save the file.
+Make sure the boot-efi UUID is unchanged.
 - Open Pluma, new empty file.
 Run `blkid` command to get the UUIDs of all drives.
 Copy paste them in Pluma.
 - Run `sudo nano /etc/fstab`, copy paste the correct UUID per mount.
 - This means, you will choose which physical disks will be mounted as "data1", "data2", "parity1" and "backup1" in /mnt/disks.
 If you have more drives, copy paste & add them.